bm13563/bm13563_docker_flask_postgres_template/README.md

 ## Dependencies

-Theoretically, just docker and python 3.
+Theoretically only docker and python 3.
 This was developed on Ubuntu 20.04 - no idea how it will behave on other OS.
 The containers are currently set up with a default name which will need to be changed

 ## Setting up